PrmBRana/Programmable_Pipeline_RISC_V/docs/info.md

 -->
 ## How it work

-This project is a RISC-V pipelined processor with a 5-stage pipeline.
-It allows multiple instruction to be processed simultaneously.
+This project is a programmable RISC-V pipelined processor with a 5-stage pipeline.
+It allows program via UART and multiple instruction to be processed simultaneously.

 ## How to test